 Before releasing a game, the developer usually recommends certain system specs including the game's storage requirements.
 In the past decade we have seen the number of gigabytes needed gradually go up.
 In recent months, the push for more reliable compact code has made games like Call of Duty: Black Ops Cold War, go from almost requiring the entire default 500GB hard drive on PS4s to just over 30GB on all relative platforms minus season expansions.

 What does Apex recommend?

-At Apex we use a variety of storage solutions in different configurations to give you the best advantage for your system.
+At Apex Gaming PCs, we use a variety of storage solutions in different configurations to give you the best advantage for your system.
 We suggest having 1TB minimum if you plan to play 10 of the top rated released games of the past three years.
 Buying either 2 500GB NVMes (if your motherboard supports two slots) or two conventional 500GB SATA SSDs, one dedicated for the operating system and other programs and the other solely for games, to work well for increasing your PC’s storage capabilities.